 problems that often happens in compliance is it often falls to a second or

-And then what happens is people lose track of what they're
+And then what happens is people lose track of what they're responsible for

 and then it only comes up again during the next assessment, you find out